intermine/im-docs/docs/system-requirements/software/postgres/bioseg.rst

 =================================

 .. important::
- Starting with InterMine 1.4, bioseg is no longer required if you are using a Postgres version higher than 9.1.
+ Starting with InterMine 1.4, bioseg is no longer required if you are using a PostgreSQL version higher than 9.1.

-Postgres 9.2 and higher
+PostgreSQL 9.2 and higher
 --------------------------------------------------------------

-InterMine now can perform range queries on location table taking advantage of Postgres built in ``int4range`` type.
+InterMine now can perform range queries on location table taking advantage of PostgreSQL built in ``int4range`` type.

-The int4range type requires Postgres 9.2 and queries perform best with 9.3.
+The int4range type requires PostgreSQL 9.2 and queries perform best with 9.3.

-If range types are not available (Postgres 9.1) then queries will revert to bioseg if available or vanilla queries if not.
+If range types are not available (PostgreSQL 9.1) then queries will revert to bioseg if available or vanilla queries if not.

-New installations of Postgres may still need to install gist for the indexes to work.
+New installations of PostgreSQL may still need to install gist for the indexes to work.

 Indexing